 Junior School (Foundation, Year 1, Year 2) The junior school culture is characterised by celebrations of key milestones in learning.
-We celebrate friendship and team work.
-Students celebrate key milestones such as the first 100 days.
-The teachers in this team have high levels of content knowledge in teaching of mathematics, reading and writing.
-They have high level skills in nurturing the development of a sense of team in the classroom.
+We celebrate friendship and teamwork.
+Students celebrate key milestones, such as the first 100 days.
+The teachers in this team have high levels of content knowledge in teaching mathematics, reading and writing.
+They have high-level skills in nurturing the development of a sense of team in the classroom.
 They will document the journey of student learning so that it is visible in the classroom.
 Students use digital technology to share their learning.

 Middle School (Year 3, Year 4)

 The culture of Middle school is characterised by supporting students to develop greater levels of independence.
 Students will undertake their first camp experience away from home.
-Students apply the literacy skills to undertaking research for problems associated with the “World in which we live Inquiry”.
-Students apply their mathematical skills to develop in depth problem solving skills.
-Technology is woven in to the teaching and learning process.
+Students apply their literacy skills to undertaking research for problems associated with the “World in which we live Inquiry”.
+Students apply their mathematical skills to develop in-depth problem-solving skills.
+Technology is woven into the teaching and learning process.